taw00/dashcore-rpm/documentation/howto.dashcore-wallet-setup.gui.md

 ### Encrypt your wallet...

 Don't put this off.
-Do it.
+Do it!

 * Navigate the menus: Settings > Encrypt wallet
 * Set the password